javascript-tutorial/translate/lib/init/Readme.template.md

 - Add a comment to that issue to inform the maintainer that you're translating it.
 - Fork the repository, translate and send a PR when done.

+Also let others know what you're translating, in message boards or chats in your language.
+Invite them to join!

 🎉 Thank you!

 <% if (langInfo.published) { -%>